Utkarsh13-ray/Table-Tap/README.md

 Open your browser and navigate to http://localhost:3000 to view the application.

 Contributions and Contact
-If you have suggestions, enhancements, or would like to contribute, feel free to reach out.
+If you have suggestions, or enhancements, or would like to contribute, feel free to reach out.
 Contact us at utkarshdwivedi130903@gmail.com.

 License
 This project is licensed under the MIT License.